uptonking/note4yaoo/dev/web-css-sass-less-postcss.md

 # less

-- who is using
+- who is using #less
-  - ant-design 4
+  - ant-design.v4
-  - bootstrap 3
+  - bootstrap.v3

 - ## [An Introduction To LESS, And LESS Vs Sass]https://www.smashingmagazine.com/2011/09/an-introduction-to-less-and-comparison-to-sass/)
 - LESS and Sass share a lot of similarities in syntax, including the following: